rueckstiess/mtools/README.md

 specific tool's section.
 See the [INSTALL.md](./INSTALL.md) file for installation instructions for these modules.

 Recent Changes
 --------------

-See [CHANGES.md](./CHANGES.md) for a list of changes for each version of mtools.
+The current version of mtools is 1.0.0.
+See [CHANGES.md](./CHANGES.md) for a list of changes from previous versions of mtools.

 mplotqueries